 There is nowhere in the world which compares with Sydney Harbour’s NYE fireworks spectacular.
 Sydney Harbour turns into a huge outdoor theatre with the Harbour Bridge and city skyline creating a stunning backdrop for its internationally renowned fireworks display.
 This is combined with creative and colourful lighting effects on board the many commercial and recreational vessels on the water to watch this incredible annual event.

 If you have a boat, there is no better place to be on New Year’s Eve than Sydney Harbour.
-BUT, be prepared and be safe, Sydney Harbour will be heavily congested with many vessels of all types and sizes, all jostling for a prime anchorage to watch the fireworks.
+BUT, be prepared and be safe, Sydney Harbour will be heavily congested with many vessels of all types and sizes, all jostling for a prime position and anchorage to watch the fireworks.

 Prepare your vessel